I was two-months divorced and fresh back from an amazing trip to Ireland, the night I met Tina.

-Drinks eventually in hand, Larry led me to the back of the pizza restaurant-turned nightclub and pushed through the back door.
+Drinks eventually in hand, Donovan led me to the back of the pizza restaurant-turned nightclub and pushed through the back door.

 We emerged onto a spacious fenced-in patio replete with several open tables, ashtrays, unused outdoor heaters and speakers, so we could continue to enjoy the urbane beats the DJ inside was spinning at a thankfully lower volume.

 We sat at a wire mesh table in a corner, lit our smokes and sipped our drinks, catching up with each others lives.
 We hadn’t seen one other for a while.
 No doubt, I dominated the conversation, so enthused was I about the trip I had recently returned from.

 We ascertained, after a while that a bunch of the younger ladies at the pizza joint-turned-party spot were together for a birthday party.
 One of the revelers was a very intoxicated young woman in a wheel chair being pushed around by a long-haired blondish girl.
 She had a cast on her leg, so we had to ask.